UniverseStudiosMC/UniverseJobs/docs/api/events.md

 ---

-Les events JobsAdventure offer points of powerful integration to create gaming experiences riches et customs.
+Les events UniverseJobs offer points of powerful integration to create gaming experiences riches et customs.
 Utilisez-les to extend the system de jobs according to the needs specific to your Server.